-- Maintain physical activity - do exercises at home or in your own yard, if you live in a private house.
+- Maintain your level of physical activity - do exercise at home or in your own yard if you live in a private home.

 Need to use a mask?

-The British Lung Foundation does not recommend wearing masks to support lung disease patients, "because they do not have proven effectiveness."
-In addition, in the case of chronic lung disease, the mask makes it difficult for a person to already have a difficult breathing process. "
+The British Lung Foundation discourages the wearing of masks “because they have no proven effectiveness.
+In addition, in the case of chronic lung disease, the mask makes it difficult for a person to breathe already difficult. ”

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program